 Parasport Club of the Year: how to cast your vote

 It couldn’t be more straightforward.
-Simply click this link and fill in the form to nominate your favourite Parasport club of the past year.
-Voting closes at midday on 14 December 2020.
-All those who take part will go into a draw to win a £100 voucher to spend on Adidas sporting equipment.
+Simply click this link and fill in the form to nominate your Parasport Club of the Year 2020.
+Voting closed at midday on 14 December 2020, which means the competition is now closed for this year.

 Watch the following video if you would like a little reminder of the nominees: